|

 • Run errands

-Tip: A chore chart will help you set up these activities and keep them on task and motivated.
+Tip: A chore chart will help you set up these activities and keep young children on task and motivated.

 The following communication /social skills activities will assist your child in developing social skills that may help improve their confidence